awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 The DynamoDb Client used to put and get keys from the backing DDB table.

-If not provided, one will be created in the region of the supplied KMS Key ARN
+If not provided, one will be created in the region of the supplied KMS Key ARN.

 ### KMS Client

 The KMS Client used when wrapping and unwrapping keys.

-If not provided, one will be created in the region of the supplied KMS Key ARN
+If not provided, one will be created in the region of the supplied KMS Key ARN.

 On initialization the KeyStore MUST append a user agent string to the AWS KMS SDK Client with the value `aws-kms-hierarchy`.